aidin36/tocc/docs/source/contribution.rst

    itself.
 Tocc project have three parts: main library (libtocc), official command line interface, and a file system (toccfs).
 Take a look at `issues <https://www.github.com/aidin36/tocc/issues/>`_ to findout what tasks are waiting to be done.
+Tasks that labeled *easy* are good points to start.

  * **UIs**: There can be different UIs for Tocc.
 CLIs, GUIs, plugins for different applications (i.e. file browsers like Nautilus of Dolphin).